 The LED-powered "Freight Farm" is a revolutionary vertical crop-growing system that can produce more than two acres of food over the course of a year in an indoor, climatecontrolled setting.
 Positioned as it is in the courtyard, it is truly the "centerpiece" of the Yates Illuminates, a collaborative nonprofit with a focus on education.

-It is the first Freight Farm in Omaha, the second in Nebraska and the only one in the state with formalized academic programs attached to it.
+ays before COVID-19 arrived in Omaha, It is the first Freight Farm in Omaha, the second in Nebraska and the only one in the state with formalized academic programs attached to it.
 The hands-on curriculum offered at the Freight Farm is designed with the highly diverse residents of the Gifford Park neighborhood near 32nd and Davenport streets in mind.